richardwilkes/toolbox/README.md

 Provides convenience utilities for using text templates in an embedded filesystem.

 ## xio/fs/mkembeddedfs
 Tool for generating the embedded filesystem.
+Note: this utility has been deprecated in favor of using `embedded.NewFileSystemFromEmbeddedZip()` instead

 ## xio/fs/paths
 Platform-specific standard paths.